sjdoepker/sjdoepker.github.io/site/index.md

 ## Work Experience
+**CTO and co-founder, [InsightEd](insighted.org>), 2024 - Present**
+- Building prototype and MVP for InsightEd's web platform
+- InsightEd is a tool for schools to measure student mental health that then provides evidence-based, population-level solutions to address identified problems

 **Intern, Deaf Kids Code, 2023**
 - Compiled online resources into a free beginner coding lesson pack for educators with Deaf and hard of hearing students
 - Implemented lesson distribution on the Deaf Kids Code website with a form to enable educator access and facilitate client data collection for internal use

-**Computer Science Grader, University of Chicago, 2023**
+**Computer Science Grader, University of Chicago, 2023 - 2024**
 - Graded 102 Python student assignments in a code review format under weekly deadlines
 - Provided constructive feedback on student work focused on efficiency of algorithms, cleanliness of data structures and design, and use of object-oriented programming

 ## Education
-**University of Chicago, BS in Computer Science, GPA 3.91/4.00** (Expected Graduation: May 2026)
+**University of Chicago, BS in Computer Science, GPA 3.86/4.00** (Expected Graduation: May 2026)

 Relevant coursework:
+**Foundations of Computer Networks, Spring 2024**
+- Learned how different internet layers and protocols interact with each other
+- Gained significant experience in pair programming through implementation of the IRC protocol, the TCP protocol, and basic routing protocols with a partner (Code available upon request)
+- Tools/Technologies: C, sockets, threads/parallel programming, pair programming

 **Theory of Algorithms, Winter 2024**
 - Learned analysis and design of efficient algorithms using various data structures, including dynamic programming, “divide and conquer”, greedy algorithms, and graph searching

 **Computer Science Intro Sequence, Fall 2022 - Fall 2023**
 - Sequence focused on fundamental computational principles, software development and design, object-oriented programming, and high-level overviews of memory and system management
-- Technologies/Tools: Python, C, Git, Github, Linux command-line, WSL, SSH
+- Tools/Technologies: Python, C, Git, Github, Linux command-line, WSL, SSH

 **Introduction to Data Engineering, Spring 2023**
 - Learned basics of data pipeline flow and how to design database schemas for application specifications.
 Course involved designing a database and a website with corresponding API